Ajn0r/matilda-illustration/README.md

 Using the inspector on firefox made me discover the problem, I had set the max-height for the header to be 16vh, and tried to get the navbar to fit using margin-top, which didn't do the trick.
 The problem was resolved by removing the max-height on the header.

+- Posting on peer-code-review slack channel, Declan made me aware of that the social media icons did not have a matching space above and below, this due to only setting margin bottom.
+This was resolved by setting margin to 1rem both above and below.

 ## Deployment

 The website was deployed using Github pages